lrsantos11/BP_MAP/README.md

-# BP_MAP
+# BP MAP

 This code base is using the [Julia Language](https://julialang.org/) and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
 > BP_MAP

-It is authored by Luiz-Rafael Santos, Paulo J. S. Silva, Roger Behling, Yunier Bello-Cruz.
+It is authored by Luiz-Rafael Santos, Paulo J. S. Silva, Roger Behling, and Yunier Bello-Cruz.

 To (locally) reproduce this project, do the following: